Fireworks are essentially streaks of light that are moving in the dark. But how to photograph fireworks for best results?

 You can include several fireworks or choose a smaller f-number (a wider aperture) if the shots are too dark.

-For the most control in post, change the file type to RAW, but stick with JPEG if you don’t plan on editing the images.
+For the most control in post, change the file type to RAW.
+But remember to stick with JPEG if you don’t plan to edit the images.

 Note: While shooting in manual mode is best, some compact cameras have a fireworks mode.
 If you don’t have manual modes, try shooting in the fireworks scene mode.
-You’ll still need a tripod, but you won’t need to manually set the exposure and focus (in steps three and four).
+You’ll still need a tripod, but you won’t need to manually set the exposure and focus (steps three and four).

 5. Use Manual Focus

-Photographing fireworks requires manual focus, but it’s not as tough as it sounds.
+Photographing fireworks requires manual focus, but it’s not as tough to master as it sounds.

 Turn your camera to manual focus.
 Then adjust the focus dial on the lens until the distance meter shows the infinity symbol.